Estimating Dimensionality of Neural Representations from Finite Samples: Introduction

 Global dimensionality estimated from finite data is systematically biased.
 In neuroscience, the observed activation matrix has shape $P\times Q$ (stimuli × neurons) and is effectively a random submatrix of a much larger, unobserved matrix.
 One can present only a small subset of stimuli and record only a subset of neurons.
-Counting “significant” singular values of the observed matrix, or of its covariance, is highly sensitive to the available numbers of rows and columns, a widely noted challenge across many fields \citep{woo2023dynamics,pocrnic2016dimensionality,lehky2014dimensionality,mineault2024neuroai}.
+Counting large singular values of the observed matrix, or of its covariance, is highly sensitive to the available numbers of rows and columns, a widely noted challenge across many fields \citep{woo2023dynamics,pocrnic2016dimensionality,mazzucato2016stimuli,mineault2024neuroai}.
 Common workarounds include subsampling to produce saturation curves that are checked visually as the matrix approaches the full dataset size \citep{woo2023dynamics}, and ad-hoc extrapolation when saturation is not observed \citep{lehky2014dimensionality}.

 We address this problem with a principled estimation-theoretic approach.
 We correct the finite-sample bias of a widely used global dimensionality metric, the participation ratio (PR) of covariance eigenvalues.
-The PR is a soft count of nonzero singular values and is widely used in neuroscience and machine learning \citep{menendez2025theory,bernard2024, fortunato2023, harvey2024representational, beiran2023, niemeyer2022seizures,susman2021, gao2017, rajan2010, kirsanov2025geometry,schrage2024neural,kuoch2024probing,yerxa2023,sorscher2022neural,Fort2022WhatDA,mel2021,cohen2020separability,harvey2024representational}.
-However, just like other global dimensionality estimators, the existing PR estimators exhibit substantial finite-sample bias \citep{recanatesi2022,menendez2025theory}.
-Here, we present a bias-corrected estimator of PR by deriving the unbiased estimators of the numerator and denominator of PR.
-We also provide an extension that removes the bias contributed by noise, and a variation that measures local dimensionality, which is resistant to noise, unlike the existing popular local dimensionality estimator, TwoNN \citep{denti2022generalized}.
+The PR is a soft count of nonzero singular values and is widely used in neuroscience and machine learning \citep{bernard2024, fortunato2023, harvey2024representational, beiran2023, niemeyer2022seizures,susman2021, gao2017, rajan2010, kirsanov2025geometry,schrage2024neural,kuoch2024probing,yerxa2023,sorscher2022neural,Fort2022WhatDA,mel2021,cohen2020separability,harvey2024representational}.
+However, just like other global dimensionality estimators, the existing PR estimators exhibit substantial finite-sample bias \citep{mazzucato2016stimuli,menendez2025theory}.
+Previously, there have been non-rigorous attempts at correcting the bias \citep{dahmen2020strong,pospisil2024revisiting}, but they require strong assumptions on distributions, only account for row sampling, and provide biased estimators of the numerator and denominator of PR.
+Here, we present a rigorous bias-corrected estimator of PR by deriving the unbiased estimators of the numerator and denominator that require only very weak assumptions and account for both row and column sampling.
+We also provide an extension that removes the bias contributed by noise, performs sampling correction via importance sampling, is applicable to sparse matrices, and a variation that measures local dimensionality, which is resistant to noise, unlike the existing popular local dimensionality estimator, TwoNN \citep{denti2022generalized}.